wickandbergamot/wickandbergamot/docs/src/running-validator/validator-reqs.md

 title: Validator Requirements
 ---

-## Minimum SAFE requirements
+## Minimum SOL requirements

-There is no strict minimum amount of SAFE required to run a validator on Safecoin.
+There is no strict minimum amount of SOL required to run a validator on Solana.

-However in order to participate in consensus, a vote account is required which has a rent-exempt reserve of 0.02685864 SAFE.
-Voting also requires sending a vote transaction for each block the validator agrees with, which can cost up to 1.1 SAFE per day.
+However in order to participate in consensus, a vote account is required which has a rent-exempt reserve of 0.02685864 SOL.
+Voting also requires sending a vote transaction for each block the validator agrees with, which can cost up to 1.1 SOL per day.

 ## Hardware Recommendations